ngcaodinh/tool-TestLink/README.md

 # TestLink Tool

-> Web-based management UI for **TestLink 1.9.16** — a student project that wraps the TestLink XML-RPC API and direct MySQL access into a modern, dashboard-driven workflow.
+> Web-based management UI for **TestLink 1.9.16** — a project that wraps the TestLink XML-RPC API and direct MySQL access into a modern, dashboard-driven workflow.

-> Giao diện web quản lý **TestLink 1.9.16** — đồ án sinh viên gói gọn XML-RPC API của TestLink cùng truy vấn MySQL trực tiếp vào một quy trình làm việc hiện đại, trực quan.

 ---